 Jérôme Salomon, general director of the French health service, in our sister nation, France, is a celebrity, perhaps more than the various Gauls, Burioni, Borrelli and Capua from us.
 It was up to him to admit, ten days ago, that Paris took into account the COVID-19 deaths that occurred inside the hospitals only, while in reality "The two main places of death are the hospital and the hospice".
 To dispel this gray area, Salomon announced the establishment of "daily mortality monitoring in institutions for the elderly"2.
 In a few days the statistics recorded more than two thousand deaths in these institutions, almost a third of the deaths in France.
 The figure is growing rapidly.

-"Almost never - underlines Gaël Durel, president of the national association of coordinating nursing home doctors - there is room in the hospital for those who need hospitalization.
+"Almost never - underlines Gaël Durel, president of the National Association of coordinating doctors of rest homes - there is room in the hospital for those who need hospitalization.
 We call, but more and more we are told: there are not enough beds, find a way to keep them "3.

 The fact is that this pandemic has frightening numbers when it comes to ICU admissions4 and carries risks for many.
 For others, it is a death sentence, because if you are old and not self-sufficient you are certainly not among the candidates for assisted ventilation.
 It doesn't matter if you were an entrepreneur, a partisan or a trade unionist when you were young, if you have a family or if you are alone in the world: you are doomed.
 Yes why it is the Istituto Superiore di Sanità (ISS) that reports the figures of a real holocaust5: it does so in a report of these days to which neither the daily press conferences of the institutions of the Italian Republic nor the great experts mentioned by the media have given the importance it deserves.